Tuscany Village: Tuscany

 The United States Environmental Protection Agency evaluated nearly 400 acre of evaporation ponds, located west of Tuscany.
 The agency concluded that there was no risk posed by the former ponds, which had previously been used to dispose of chemical wastewater.
 However, there was concern about a nearby Good Humor-Breyers ice cream factory, which used ammonia as a coolant.
 More than 99000 lb of the chemical were stored at the facility.
 In the event of an accidental ammonia leak, a toxic plume would extend up to 2300 ft, well within range of Tuscany.
 Studies were taken in 2003 to determine whether the Tuscany plans would need to be altered to avoid a health hazard.
 City officials said they had not previously considered conducting such studies.
 Because the site used to be a gravel pit, much of Tuscany was built at least 40 ft below street level, a fact that would work in favor of the community in the event of an ammonia leak, as the chemical would rise into the air.
 A final report in 2003 found that Tuscany would not need to be altered because of the ammonia threat, allowing the project to proceed.

 The Tuscany golf course contains 150 acre.
 Because of a lack of surrounding infrastructure, the developers had to bring in water and sewer lines.
-The course had been completed in early 2002, but it sat un-used for more than a year as the opening was delayed by the lawsuits, as well as permit problems.
+The course had been completed in early 2002, but it sat unused for more than a year as the opening was delayed by the lawsuits, as well as permit problems.
 The slow construction of roads and parking lots was another factor.
 The golf course eventually opened in 2003, and is the centerpiece of the community.
 It was designed to resemble an Italian vineyard.
 Home construction had yet to begin at that time.

 In 2004, Jim Rhodes purchased the Tuscany Golf Club from Commerce Associates.
 He closed it for renovations to restore the previous design intended by Robinson.
 It reopened later that year.
 Rhodes Homes also took over the residential aspect, now known as Tuscany Village.
 Construction of homes was underway in 2005, and the community opened that year.
 There were 168 homes built by 2006.
-The community's architecture is based on the Italian region of Tuscany.
+The architecture of the community is based on the Italian region of Tuscany.
 The golf course was praised.
 As of 2007, the facility hosted 46,000 rounds of golf annually, and it was named by Golf Magazine as the number-one course in Las Vegas.